 L. Dean's list

 The Dean's List recognizes superior academic performance by Dalhousie students in each year at Schulich School of Law.
-Please check with the Assistant Dean, Academic for details.
+Please check with the Associate Dean, Academic for details.

 M. Major paper classes